Cattle mutilation: The "Snippy" horse death of 1967

-When the Lewises phoned Alamosa County Sheriff Ben Phillips, he told them that the death was probably due to "a lightning strike" and never bothered to visit the site.
+Alamosa County Sheriff Ben Phillips suggested that the death was probably due to "a lightning strike" and never bothered to visit the site.
 Early press coverage of the case misnamed Lady as Snippy.
 Snippy was Lady's sire and belonged to Nellie's husband, Berle Lewis.
 Later press coverage mentions that the horse had been shot "in the rump".
 However, two students from Alamosa State College confessed to sneaking out into the pasture and shooting the horse several weeks after the case was publicized.